selemondev/nuxt-emoji-picker/README.md

 npx nuxi@latest module add nuxt-emoji-picker
 ```

 That's it!
-You can now use nuxt-emoji-picker in your Nuxt app ✨
+You can now use nuxt-emoji-picker in your Nuxt application ✨

 ### Usage